 The findings in this report shed light on the characteristics of teachers in Jewish schools in North America.
-Although the study was restricted to three cities, the findings are similar to data available from other cities, and most likely reflect patterns that are common to many communities.
-The results show substantial diversity among teachers, both within and across settings, but on the whole one can say that although the field of Jewish teaching is not highly professionalized, the potential exists for enhancing the professional standards and conditions of teaching in Jewish schools.
+The study was restricted to three cities, but the findings are similar to data available from other cities and most likely reflect patterns that are common to many communities.

+Although the results show substantial diversity among teachers, both within and across settings, and although the field of Jewish teaching is not highly professionalized, the potential exists for enhancing the professional standards and conditions of teaching in Jewish schools.